astropenguin/emp-past/README.md

-# :penguin: Empower your Mac with simple config files
+# Emp: empower your Mac with simple config files